 Creative, playful and deeply personal.
-My favourite restaurant in the world.
+Den Tokyo is my favourite restaurant in the world.
 Read more…

 9 | 4 | 3 | 2.5